top of page

 David Jaeger, The Wholenote Magazine

 Sara holds degrees from the University of Toronto (Hon.
 Voice Perf., Eng.
-Literature Minor) and Roosevelt University (M.Mus., Siragusa Endowed Scholarship) with additional studies at Vienna’s Universität für Musik und darstellende Kunst.
+Literature Minor) and Roosevelt University (M.Mus., Siragusa Endowed Scholarship).
+Her studies have received generous support from the Canada Council for the Arts, the Fondation Jacqueline Desmarais, and the Hnatyshyn Foundation.
 She is a certified yoga teacher and a founding board member of the charity Sharing Notes, which brings free musical performances to hospitals and prisons.
-She is currently pursuing doctoral studies at McGill University researching the Austrian-Canadian mezzo-soprano, Emmy Heim with aid from the Fonds de Recherche du Québec, and is the editor of Art Song Canada e-magazine.
+Her first opera libretto, an adaptation of Christina Rossetti’s Goblin Market with music by Danika Lorèn, will be workshopped by the University of Toronto Opera School in January.
+She is currently pursuing doctoral studies at McGill University researching the Austrian-Canadian mezzo-soprano Emmy Heim, and is the editor of Art Song Canada e-magazine.

 "[Schabas] brings out every ounce of the horror, and there’s plenty, skillfully but without over egging it."